-- 1- Work is the right of all citizens, and the State shall avail it to Jordanians by directing and improving the national economy. - 2- The State shall protect labour and enact legislation therefor based on the following principles: - a- Giving the worker a wage commensurate with the quantity and quality of his work. - b- Defining weekly work hours and granting workers weekly and annual paid rest days. - c- Specifying special compensation to workers supporting families and in the cases of dismissal, illness, disability and emergencies arising out of work.
+- 1. Work is the right of all citizens, and the State shall avail it to Jordanians by directing and improving the national economy. - 2.
+The State shall protect labour and enact legislation therefor based on the following principles: - Right to equal pay for work - a.
+Giving the worker a wage commensurate with the quantity and quality of his work.